 Hotel WiFi security is pretty lax, and the reason behind it is very simple: your hotel’s job is to offer you convenience and comfort, not cybersecurity.
 So typically, they put little to no effort in protecting their guest network.

 In some cases, to start using hotel’s WiFi, you’ll be asked to enter your room number and a password created for that particular room.
 However, most of the time the responsibility for the overall network security falls on the shoulders of one weak password, which is basically the same as having no password at all.
-By the way, the latter also happens a lot, as many hotels skip the authorization step, allowing anyone to join their network.
+Some hotels skip the authorization step entirely, allowing anyone to join their network.

-The lack of simple protection and proper data encryption is precisely what makes wireless networks wide open to cyber attacks, identity theft, and data snooping.
+The lack of simple protection and proper data encryption, along with the large number of potential victims, is precisely what makes wireless networks wide open to cyber attacks, identity theft, and data snooping.

 The biggest threat to your privacy is the ability for a cyber criminal to insert themselves as a secret intermediary between your device and the connection point.
 In such case, any information that you send or receive over the Internet passes through the hacker.